 <!ENTITY remote.label "Remote URL"> and changing the English text into its equivalent.
 After that, you would have the option of changing the actual EXIF output, which is a much larger problem due to the amount of information and its technical nature.
-I can send the first two files to you, or you can just copy them from the locale/en-CA directory; the file names are overlay.dtd and exif.dtd.
+I can send the first two files to you, or you can just copy them from the locale/en-CA directory within the XPI file (a ZIP archive); the file names are overlay.dtd and exif.dtd.
 The technical EXIF text is located in exif.properties.

 Just make copies of the existing (English, locale/en-CA, if that’s what’s being displayed now) files as backups, edit and save the original files to replace the English text with your language, and then restart Firefox and the Viewer; your translations should be displayed.
 Once you are satisfied, send the updated files to me, I will incorporate them into the Viewer, and then send the complete package to you for final verification.